sniperkit/go-tour/README.md

 # Exercises from [A Tour of Go](https://tour.golang.org/)

+## Running tests

+* Tests are run with [GNU Make](https://www.gnu.org/software/make/).
+Please install it if you don't have it installed.
+Most OS X and Linux machines should have `make` installed.

+* From the root of the project directory, running:
+  `$ make` will run all tests.

+* For more stuff, see the `Makefile`.

 ## LICENSE

 This is free and unencumbered software released into the public domain.